mrfolkblues/vagrant-rackspace-cloudsites/README.md

 - The machine's IP will be `192.168.33.33`.
 - The synced folder for all sites will be `/var/www/vhosts` on the guest machine.

+## How to Use
+It's a bit different than how most Vagrant setups are done.
+The intent here is to create a single virtual machine that can host all of your sites simultaneously by using virtual hosts.
+The [vhost](https://gist.github.com/fideloper/2710970#file-vhost-sh) command is included to make virtual host setup easier.
+SSH into the machine with `vagrant ssh` and set up the virtual hosts, then edit your hosts file to point your custom domain at the virtual machine's IP.
+Run the server with `vagrant up` and stop it when you're done with `vagrant halt`, but you'll probably *never* want to run `vagrant destroy` after it's set up.
+Of course, if you know what you're doing, you can reconfigure this a little and use it however you like.

 ## Installation

 ### Step 1